janspoerer/janspoerer.github.io/_posts/2022-07-24-project-portfolio.markdown

 ## CV
 My first freelance project started in August 2017, right after my undergrad in International Management from WHU.
 Back then, I helped a startup to raise money and professionalize their accounting and controlling.
 The full-time project lasted for about four months.

 From early 2018, a year of working on a software startup followed.
-We developed a tool for improving Know Your Customer (KYC) processes for banks.
+We developed a tool to improve banks' Know Your Customer (KYC) processes.

 In the summer of 2018, I did a web development bootcamp at Le Wagon in Berlin to deepen my coding skills.
 Shortly after that, a year after undergrad, I enrolled in the first intake of the newly-created Applied Data Science program at Frankfurt School of Finance & Management.

 In 2019, I got excited about crypto while attending a blockchain elective at Frankfurt School, held by [Prof. Dr. Philipp Sandner](https://www.linkedin.com/in/philippsandner/) and [Christoph Kreiterling](https://www.linkedin.com/in/christoph-kreiterling/).
-I started to freelance for multiple companies and implemented backtesting solutions for them, and these were my first highly technical freelancing projects.
+I freelanced for multiple companies and implemented backtesting solutions for them, and these were my first highly technical freelancing projects.

 In 2020, I graduated from [Frankfurt School](https://www.frankfurt-school.de/en/home/programmes/master/data-science) and started to work at Commerzbank AG as a software engineer.
 Today, I am working as a software engineer in Commerzbank's DLT/Blockchain Lab.

 In the same year, I enrolled in a Ph.D. program in computer science at the [University of St. Gallen](https://ics.unisg.ch/chair-ds-nlp-handschuh/).
 Find more about it [here](/phdstudies).

 Furthermore, I co-founded [21e6 Capital AG](https://assets.21e6.io/), a startup that provides investment advice to professional investors seeking to invest in crypto markets.
 I am still involved here, and the business is developing beyond my expectations.
 We have a first-class team of quant portfolio analysts and crypto experts.
-We have three business areas: 1) consulting, 2) fund of funds, and 3) other fiancial products; 2) is currently our main business.
+We have three business areas: 1) consulting, 2) fund of funds, and 3) other financial products; 2) is our primary business.

 ## Projects